Documents That Define American Governance

 The Constitution does not grant open-ended authority to the federal government.
 It specifies particular powers.
 This concept of enumeration is one of the most consequential structural constraints in the document.

-That line has been tested repeatedly throughout American history, and in practice it has not always held firm.
-But the structure is still present, and it still functions as the reference point for constitutional disputes.
-Because once authority becomes open-ended by default, the system ceases to be constitutional in design and becomes administrative in practice.
-Those are different systems with different accountability structures.
+That line has been tested throughout American history, and in practice it has not always held firm.
+Administrative expansion, judicial interpretation, and legislative creativity have at various points stretched the boundaries of enumerated authority in ways that raise legitimate constitutional questions.
+But the structure is still present, and it still functions as the reference point for constitutional disputes about the scope of federal power.

 Separation of Powers